akeneo/sfcc-helpcenter/README.md

 Once you merge a PR into the `master` branch, it is automatically deployed on the staging server.
 In order to deploy it in production, please follow these steps:

-- Check the staging environment if everything is ok to be deployed in production
+- Check the staging environment if everything is ok to be deployed in production then
 - Open [the list of merged PR in master branch](https://circleci.com/gh/akeneo/workflows/sfcc-helpcenter/tree/master) in Circle CI.
 You have to be connected with your Github account.
 - Click on the first row which should be "On hold"